Sylheti language: Geographical distribution

-It is also primarily spoken in the districts of Cachar and Hailakandi of Assam, which alongside Karimganj make up the Barak Valley, as well as in the northern parts of Tripura and the western edge of Manipur.
-There is also a significant population of Sylheti speakers in the Hojai district of Assam (since before Partition), Shillong in Meghalaya, and the state of Nagaland.
+Sylheti is also widely spoken in the southern Assam region of Barak Valley, India, which includes the districts of Cachar, Hailakandi and Karimganj.
+In addition, it is spoken in the northern parts of Tripura and Jiribam, Manipur.
+There is also a significant population of Sylheti speakers in Hojai district of Central Assam, Shillong in Meghalaya, and the state of Nagaland.
 A few numbers are also located in Kolkata, most of whom are migrants from Assam.

-Outside the Indian subcontinent, the largest Sylheti diaspora communities reside in the United Kingdom and North America.
-In the UK, there are around 400,000 Sylheti speakers.
+Outside the Indian subcontinent, the largest grouping of Sylheti speakers reside in the United Kingdom, of which 95 per cent of British Bangladeshis have origins from the Sylhet region.
+It is estimated there are around 400,000 Sylheti speakers in the UK.
 The largest concentration live in east London boroughs, such as Tower Hamlets.
-In the United States, most are concentrated in New York City borough's such as the Bronx, and there are significant numbers in Hamtramck, Michigan where they constitute the majority of Bangladeshis in the city.
+There are also significant numbers of speakers in the United States, most are concentrated in New York City, and in Hamtramck, Michigan where majority of Bangladeshi Americans there are of Sylheti origin.
 There are also small numbers located in Toronto, Canada.
 Significant Sylheti-speaking communities reside in the Middle East of which most are migrant workers, and in many other countries throughout the world.